Who is this article for?

 Select your operating system for instructions on disabling your device's default sleep settings.

-Note: Some OS X devices can take "power naps."
-The Code42 app cannot back up or download files during a power nap.
-To learn more about what power nap does, and how you can turn it on and off, see Apple's support documentation.
+- Mac: To learn more about what power nap does, and how you can turn it on and off, see What is Power Nap on Mac?.